tslateman/site/brevity-quotes-and-notes.md

 `2025-07-12`

 ---

-\
+## Leisure Time

 Mark Twain said, "I didn't have time to write a short letter, so I wrote a long one instead."

 Delightful!
 But was he *first* to say it?

-With Bastille Day on Monday, I give some credit to French mathematician and philosopher Blaise Pascal, who in a letter from 1657 said:
+French mathematician and philosopher Blaise Pascal said in a letter from 1657:

 > "Je n’ai fait celle-ci plus longue que parce que je n’ai pas eu le loisir de la faire plus courte."

-Google Translate tells me this isn't *exactly* the same.
-For one, the word "loisir" translates to leisure.
+Google Translate converts this to "I only made this one longer because I didn't have the leisure to make it shorter."
+Almost, but not *exactly* the same.

-The art of Twain's delivery is great humor with simple words.
-Leisure is an implied luxury.
+The word "loisir" (leisure) isn't particularly fancy, but Twain's version is still simpler.
+Great humor can be achieved with plain words.

 I ought to leave it here for brevity, but I'm too honest.
 I have to show my work.